State Run Poker Sites vs Global Ones

 If you live in Washington, Maryland, Kentucky, New York, Utah, Louisiana or Missouri you will be pushed towards playing at Global rooms since these States are against all forms of online gambling; at least for now but that will likely change as it has already started to.

 On the other hand, if you live in a well populated State we recommend you selecting a poker site that is State run.
 While I don’t really like recommending a State run poker site because I don’t believe they will have enough games going, it might be the only option if you are having problems depositing at the websites mentioned above.
 Let me give you an example of this fallacy by looking at other countries that have taken the same approach.

 Exhibit A – France

 With a population of 65 million, their largest poker site is called Winamax.
 They only accept those that live within the borders of France.
 Unlike the United States, all 22 regions of France can play at one poker site licensed by France.
 According to PokerScout which tracks poker site traffic, Winamax is the largest site in France and only has 1,500 people that log in and play poker.
 This may seem like a lot if you compare it to the couple hundred that you might find at a brick and mortar poker room but this number is very low.

 Ok, so the largest site in France has 1,500 players at any given time but has a population of 65 million.
-The largest US State has a population of 37 million, half the size of France, and the largest poker site that accepts all of the USA only has site traffic of 1,600 players at the tables per day.
+The largest US State has a population of 38.3 million (California), half the size of France, and the largest poker site that accepts all of the USA only has site traffic of 1,600 players at the tables per day.
 The US population is 317 million so if all variables held equal, then California would only have approximately 1,600/10 or 160 players at any given time you logged in to the biggest poker site at the largest US state.
 The numbers just don’t make things feasible, and were not even taking into the fact that multiple sites will be competing for these players.

 What Will Happen Down the Road